ironcev/thp.im/_posts/2015-06-07-the-three-laws-of-a-symptom-fix-mutation-and-spreading.md

 ###Spreading
 Spreading of a symptom fix is a natural consequence of the fact that the root cause of the bug is not removed.
 Because of that, the probability is high that the bug will appear in other places that use the buggy code.
 How often this will happen depends on many factors.
 The most relevant one is, of course, on how many places the buggy code is called, directly or indirectly.

-Spreading simply means introducing new symptom fixes for the same bug on different places in code.
+Spreading simply means introducing new symptom fixes for the same bug in different places in code.
 As simple as that.

 ###Mutation
 Mutation is a more interesting phenomenon.
 Once a symptom fix starts spreading, there is no guarantee that all symptom fixes for the same bug will actually look the same.
 Depending on the nature of the underlying bug, they could come in various forms and could significantly differ from each other.